 To revise and upgrade your content as changes occur, you simply need to log into the authoring tool and make the necessary changes.

+How?
+Through adaptive and responsive design.
 Both are responsible for controlling how eLearning content displays on a screen and across various devices, but they have some different qualities.

 Adaptive design templates are usually pre-designed and are instantly ready to detect the device and screen width, able to present the viewer with the correct layout based on the device.

-Responsive design adjusts one layout for optimal viewing – it doesn’t require the prior creation of different layouts.
+Responsive design adjusts one layout for optimal viewing.
+It doesn’t require the prior creation of different layouts.
 It “responds” to information it’s presented with automatically, and optimizes the size of an eLearning course using only one layout.

 In the past, this was only possible via an LMS but now, for many learning professionals, the answer is found in xAPI.
 Unlike SCORM, (the traditional LMS standard), xAPI was developed to support new devices and technologies used in the digital learning environment.
 By collecting and analyzing data, content creators are able to identify trends and ensure that their audience is getting the most out of the eLearning experience.

-gomo automatically performs in-depth tracking on every single user event—even when learners are offline—giving learning professionals access to rich and detailed data to analyze and improve their learning programs.
+Gomo automatically performs in-depth tracking on every single user event—even when learners are offline—giving learning professionals access to rich and detailed data to analyze and improve their learning programs.